OceanographyforEveryone/OpenCTD/README.md

 software for calibrating the conductivity sensors in [Support](https://github.com/OceanographyforEveryone/OpenCTD/tree/main/Software/Support).

 Hardware file for both 3D printable components and the control unit PBC can be found in [Hardware](https://github.com/OceanographyforEveryone/OpenCTD/tree/main/Hardware)

-### Development Notes:
-> Please be advised that Atlas Scientific has released a detailed guide to cutting and soldering the electrical conductivity probe to minimize shorts and interference in the system.
-Please read [How to properly cut your probe cable](https://files.atlas-scientific.com/how-to-properly-cut-probe-cables.pdf) before proceeding with the sensor package build instructions.
-Atlas also recommends that you test the probe before cutting any wire, as cutting the wire will void the warranty.
->
-> Please be advised that the rubber o-rings in the yellow Cherne brand endcaps is much stiffer than the rubber used in other endcap brands and has been found to fail consistently in cold water.
-We do not recommend using Cherne endcaps in your CTD build.
->
-> Some batteries ordered from Amazon have the positive and negative termninal reversed.
-Please check battery polarity before attempting to power your CTD.
->
-> We are actively developing CircuitPython code to port the current M0 firmware to the new RP2040 Adaloggers.
-We anticipate that this will be done in early 2025.